Todd Snider: Oh Boy years

 After leaving MCA, Snider disbanded the Nervous Wrecks and signed with John Prine’s independent label, Oh Boy Records.
 Oh Boy released his fourth album, Happy To Be Here, on April 18, 2000.
 Working with producer Ray Kennedy, Snider recorded all the songs solo acoustic, then additional instrumentation was added to his guitar and vocal tracks.
-Besides Kennedy who played a variety of instruments on the record, guitarists Pat Buchanan and Will Kimbrough, bassists Joey Spampinato and Keith Christopher, keyboardist Johnny Neel, drummer Paul Buchignani, multi-instrumentalist Peter Holsapple, violinist Tammy Rogers, and horn men Jim Hoke and Wayne Jackson all contributed to the album.
+Besides Kennedy who played a variety of instruments on the record, guitarists Pat Buchanan and Will Kimbrough, bassists Joey Spampinato and Keith Christopher, keyboardist Johnny Neel, drummer Paul Buchignani, multi-instrumentalist Peter Holsapple, violinist Tammy Rogers, and horn players Jim Hoke and Wayne Jackson all contributed to the album.

 Oh Boy released Snider's second album for the label, New Connection, on May 14, 2002.
 Produced by R.S.
 Field, Billboard said of the album, "Snider has settled into a groove of consistent quality and potent observation."
-The record included "Beer Run," a crowd favorite that he had been performing since the summer of 2000.
-Prior to the song's release on New Connection, Garth Brooks released a duet with George Jones in November 2001 that had the same title and same primary lyrical hook.
-Snider's manager wondered whether the song Brooks and Jones recorded infringed on his song of the same name, but ultimately it was concluded that while similar, their song had been written independently of Snider's.

 Snider's third Oh Boy release was a live album, Near Truths and Hotel Rooms, which was released on May 13, 2003.
-The record, which was recorded at half a dozen venues, captured Snider's live show post-Nervous Wrecks — just him solo with his acoustic guitar and harmonica.
+The record, which was recorded at half a dozen venues, captured Snider's live show post-Nervous Wrecks—just him solo with his acoustic guitar and harmonica.
 Robert Christgau gave the album an A− grade in his Consumer Guide.